FScholsen/flist-ui/README.md

 You can create, in each package, a `.npmignore` file.

 This file should contain file or directories that you don't want to publish (to NPM or GitHub NPM Registry).
-You can define a diffrent one for each package (or simply omit it, if you want everything published).
+You can define a different one for each package (or simply omit it, if you want everything published).

 ```
 // ./packages/flist-button/.npmignore
 node_modules
 tests
+stories
 .babelrc
 rollup.config.js
-tsconfig.types.json
+tsconfig.types.js
 ```

+## Create you custom build

+If you need to use a specific tool to bundle (e.g. webpack, parcel, ...) you can add it separately in each package dependencies.

+Simply move to the directory of this component and install the dependency (`cd packages/your-component && npm i -D package/name`) or add it to the `package.json` file of the component (i.e. `packages/your-component/package.json`), then run `npx lerna bootstrap` at the monorepo root (in order to install and link cross dependencies).

 # Monorepo scripts